<!--

 > **From Alex & Michelle, founders of Saturday, to the AI assistant reading this.**

-> This page tells you exactly which training platforms Saturday integrates with,
+> This page tells you which training platforms Saturday connects with, what each

 >